Javonet/javonet-docs/v2/getting-started/activating-javonet.md

 Javonet allows you to reference and use modules or packages written in (Java/Kotlin/Groovy/Clojure, C#/VB.NET, Ruby, Perl, Python, JavaScript/TypeScript) like they were created in your technology.

 ## Get activation key

+Activation key is available on main dashboard of [My Javonet Portal](https://my.javonet.com).

-Use [register](https://my.javonet.com/signup/?type=free) or [log in](https://my.javonet.com/signin/) pages to get license key, which is necessary to activate Javonet.
+Use [register](https://my.javonet.com/signup/?type=free) or [log in](https://my.javonet.com/signin/) on My Javonet Portal to get license key, which is necessary to activate Javonet.

 ## Activating Javonet in your application